Glossary

 Future Perfect

-Futur II; completed future, it expresses the assumption that an action will have been completed by the time of speaking or by a particular point in the future
+Futur II; completed future (werden + Partizip II + haben/sein), expresses an action that will have been completed at a certain point in the future.

 ich werde gegangen sein